 Coastal Management Programs

-We are preparing a Coastal Management Program for our coastline.
+We are preparing a Coastal Management Program for our coastline and estuaries.

 A Coastal Management Program (CMP) is an action plan for Council and other authorities.
 It helps us to: